MicrosoftDocs/VBA-Docs/api/Outlook.Application.NewMailEx.md

 This event is not available in Microsoft Visual Basic Scripting Edition (VBScript).

-This event fires for e-mail accounts that provide notifications for received messages, such as Microsoft Exchange Server and POP3 accounts.
+This event fires for email accounts that provide notifications for received messages, such as Microsoft Exchange Server and POP3 accounts.

 The  **NewMailEx** event fires when a new message arrives in the Inbox and before client rule processing occurs.
 You can use the Entry ID returned in the _EntryIDCollection_ array to call the **[NameSpace.GetItemFromID](Outlook.NameSpace.GetItemFromID.md)** method and process the item.
 Use this method with caution to minimize the impact on Outlook performance.
 However, depending on the setup on the client computer, after a new message arrives in the Inbox, processes like spam filtering and client rules that move the new message from the Inbox to another folder can occur asynchronously.
 You should not assume that after these events fire, you will always get a one-item increase in the number of items in the Inbox.